 You should try one recipe at a time and see how your dog responds.
 Feed him a small amount of food throughout the day.
 Dogs with pancreatitis respond better when they are fed small meals instead of large ones.
-Smaller meals are less stressful on his digestive system and will make the symptoms of pancreatitis lessen.
+Smaller meals are less stressful on his digestive system and can help prevent vomiting.

 Signs Your Dog Is Not Digesting Food Well